UXSoc/uxsoc-apps-cms/src/pages/index.md

     description: '   '
     positions:
       - description: >-
-          The VP for Consultancy is in charge of client projects, whilst advocating for product (and project!) management within UX Society.
+          The Vice President for Consultancy is **in charge of client projects**, whilst **advocating for product (and project) management** within UX Society.

-          Whilst UX Consultancy, UX Design, and Engineering are the staple income generating departments of UXSoc, clientwork may also involve other departments.
+          Whilst UX Consultancy, UX Design, and Engineering are the **staple income generating departments** of UXSoc, clientwork may also involve other departments.
 These client projects will serve as a practice ground for UXSoc AVPs and officers to hone their product management, research, design, and development skills in real-life projects.

-          For clientwork, the VP for Consultancy must be ready to pitch UXSoc’s various services to clients, quote the right prices, negotiate reasonably with stakeholders, and to ensure the project team is able to deliver a top-notch output within a reasonable timeframe.
-Ideally, he/she must have had freelance experience to be able to quote properly, but tremendous project management and people management skills are highly required and are non-negotiables!
+          It is recommended that the VP for Consultancy must be ready to pitch UXSoc’s various services to clients, quote the right prices, negotiate reasonably with stakeholders, and to ensure the project team is able to deliver a top-notch output within a reasonable timeframe.
+Ideally, he/she **must have had freelance experience** to be able to quote properly, but **tremendous project management and people management skills** are highly required and are non-negotiables!

-          Some responsibilities the VP for Consultancy is expected to undertake for client-work:

-          * Lead a team of UX Researchers, Product Designers, and Developers

-          * Take ownership of the entire project management cycle and product roadmap

-          * Establish close rapport with both internal stakeholders (researchers, designers, developers, finance, UXSoc Top 3) and external stakeholders (clients, end-users)

-          * Ensure project is executed well from deployment to turnover
         title: The Product Manager
     title: "\U0001F5E3 VP for Consultancy"
   - cards: []